joeloudjinz/laravel-repository/README.md

     ],
 ```

-- **namespaces** array determines the namespaces for the different files, note that `App\` is not present because the package will take care of adding it if it's specified.
+- **namespaces** array determines the namespaces for different files, note that `App\` is not present because it will be added if specified.

 ```php
     /*